The Best Scenic Drives for Nature Lovers: Explore Breathtaking Landscapes and Hidden Gems

 While CBD (cannabidiol), the non-psychoactive component of marijuana, has been gaining traction as a treatment for a variety of conditions, including anxiety, depression, pain, and nausea, it’s also been the focus of controversy.
 Cannabidiol is a cannabinoid, like THC, but it’s thought to have fewer side effects.
 Cannabidiol is found in marijuana and hemp, but it’s legal to buy and possess CBD oil in all 50 states.
 Cannabidiol is legal at the national level, but in some cities and states, it’s illegal to use CBD and THC together, as THC can impair your driving abilities.

-The effects of cannabidiol, or CBD, on driving and cognitive abilities appear minimal.
+That being said, the effects of cannabidiol, or CBD, on driving and cognitive abilities appear minimal.
 According to scientists, CBD degrades over time, so it’s no surprise that even users at the highest dose may not be increased.
 Although this doesn’t mean driving is out of the question with CBD, it does mean that it’s best not to drive while under the influence of CBD.

 CBD oil, made from hemp, has many potential benefits, including pain control, relief of anxiety, and the reduction of seizures in epileptic patients.
 Yet, one concern remains: cannabidiol (CBD), a compound found in cannabis, can affect driving performance.
 While there is little scientific evidence to back up claims that CBD affects driving, there are anecdotal reports that suggest some degree of impairment.